 Subject access requests

-All individuals who are the subject of personal data held by Coda Music Trust are entitled to:
+All individuals who are the subject of personal data held by Coda Music and Arts Trust are entitled to:

-- Ask what information the organization holds about them and why
+- Ask what information the organisation holds about them and why

 - Ask how to gain access to it